Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 ## Bottom line

-The era of "just use Opus for everything" is over — Sonnet 5 matches it on most knowledge work at a fraction of the cost.
+The era of "just use Opus for everything" is over — Sonnet 5 matches the Opus tier on most knowledge work at a fraction of the cost.
 Pick the model for the task, not the task for the model.

-For the deeper dive on the top of the lineup, see our [Claude Fable 5 explainer](/blog/claude-fable-5-for-professionals) and the [Claude Sonnet 5 launch write-up](/blog/claude-sonnet-5-for-professionals-2026).
+For the deeper dives, see our [Claude Opus 5 write-up](/blog/claude-opus-5-for-professionals-2026), [Claude Fable 5 explainer](/blog/claude-fable-5-for-professionals), and the [Claude Sonnet 5 launch write-up](/blog/claude-sonnet-5-for-professionals-2026).
 For Claude vs ChatGPT, see our [profession-specific comparison hub](/compare).

 ---